karmab/kcli-plan-samples/openshift4/README.md

 ### Cleaning up an install

-- Delete all the vms with `kcli plan -d $cluster --yes`
+- if you named your cluster xx, Delete all the vms and the generated directory with `cluster=xx ; kcli plan -d $cluster --yes; rm -rf clusters/$cluster`
-- Delete the generated directory `rm -rf clusters/$cluster`

 ## architecture